Check out our regularly updated roundup of resources for small businesses navigating the coronavirus pandemic!

-- Starting this week, potential customers will be able to browse and buy products directly from a business’ Facebook Page or Instagram profile.
+- Potential customers will now be able to browse and buy products directly from a business’ Facebook Page or Instagram profile.
 Learn more about how to turn your profile into a storefront here.

 - Reopening Tips for Restaurants from NYC Hospitality Alliance; access here.

 - The Queens Economic Development Corporation has asked expert speakers in the areas of Finance, Operations and Marketing to provide guidance as small businesses plan their reopening, in a FREE webinar series entitled Reboot + Restart: Navigating Entrepreneurship Post Covid-19.
-Sessions start May 26; get details and sign up here.
+See the schedule and details and sign up here.

 - If you need to order PPE in bulk, check here.
 Get a 3% discount if you use the code at checkout: NYCSAVE

-Start Small Think Big is hosting a series of Small Business Lunchcasts, starting Wed., June 3, featuring financial and legal experts covering key information on a variety of issues to help support your business during the COVID-19 pandemic and recovery efforts.
-Register here.
+Start Small Think Big is hosting a series of Small Business Lunchcasts in June, featuring financial and legal experts covering key information on a variety of issues to help support your business during the COVID-19 pandemic and recovery efforts.
+See schedule and register here.

 - You can protect yourself and others from COVID-19.
 To prevent further widespread community transmission, use and share these tips from NYC Health + Hospitals on what do to stop the spread of Coronavirus, including prevention, symptoms, and when to get tested.
 Also, for businesses there are links to download posters and guidance sheets for customers and employees alike.
 And be sure to check out the list of other helpful government resources in areas of education, transportation and more.
 Read more here.